rune/rune/docs/docs/how-it-works/existing-game.md

 # Setting up existing game

-In case you are porting an existing game, there are two possible approaches:
+In case you are porting an existing game, these are the recommended ways to set it up in descending order of preference:

 1. Using the Rune game template and copying your code on top of it.
 2. Adding Vite Rune plugin to an already existing vite project.
-3. (Not recommended) Manual standalone setup.
+3. Manual standalone setup.

 ## Using Rune game template.